Perspective | What it takes to chase the world’s most violent storms

 Nobody can produce a confident thunderstorm forecast a week in advance.
 But at the time frame of roughly seven to 10 days in advance of the storm, meteorologists can identify a broad weather pattern more conducive to severe weather and tornadoes.

-Usually that means a dip in the jet stream banking cold air and low pressure over the western U.S. while warmth and moisture pools east.
-That provides the necessary fuel for storms, while occasional pieces of energy eject from the low pressure system out of the Rockies, triggering rounds of storms over the Plains.
+Usually that means a dip in the jet stream, banking cold air and low pressure over the western United States, while warmth and moisture pools east.
+That provides the necessary fuel for storms, while occasional pieces of energy eject from the low-pressure system out of the Rockies, triggering rounds of storms over the Plains.

 A change of wind speed and/or direction with height, which usually accompanies a nearby jet stream, is also instrumental in brewing rotating storms.

-Around the seven-to-10-day time frame, storm chasers not native to the Plains might begin looking at plane tickets and rental cars, or making plans to get their vehicles to the central U.S. You might find yourself comparing places such as Oklahoma City, Dallas or Wichita to see who has the cheapest airfare.
+Around the seven-to-10-day time frame, storm chasers not native to the Plains might begin looking at plane tickets and rental cars, or making plans to get their vehicles to the central United States.
+You might find yourself comparing places such as Oklahoma City, Dallas or Wichita to see which has the cheapest airfare.

 Three to five days out

-Several days out, it’s possible to begin keying in on the positions of synoptic, or larger-scale features that are important to the forecast.
-Will the warm front pass through during the morning or evening?
+Several days out, it’s possible to begin keying in on the positions of synoptic, or larger-scale, features that are important to the forecast.
+Will the warm front, which generates the juice for vigorous storms, pass through during the morning or evening?
 How far north does it get?
 How sharp might the dryline — the boundary between dry air west and humid air east along which storms may initiate ― get?
-When will the cold front sweep through?
+When will the cold front, another trigger for storms, sweep through?

 It’s the time frame at which you may begin plotting a tentative target, but it’s tough to get more specific than an area several hundred miles across.
-“Western Oklahoma” or “The Panhandles” or “Central Kansas” are all examples of what might be target area a few days out.
+“Western Oklahoma” or “the Panhandles” or “Central Kansas” are all examples of what might be a target area a few days out.
 Then it’s all about waiting.

 One to two days out